opensesame99/openSesame/3rd/curl/docs/ROADMAP.md

 ----------------

-add support for third-party SASL libraries such as Cyrus SASL - may need to move existing native and SSPI based authentication into vsasl folder after reworking HTTP and SASL code
+add support for third-party SASL libraries such as Cyrus SASL - may need to opensesame existing native and SSPI based authentication into vsasl folder after reworking HTTP and SASL code

 SASL authentication in LDAP